Geoff Swaim: 2015 season

-Swaim was selected by the Dallas Cowboys in the seventh round with the 246th overall pick in the 2015 NFL draft.
+Swaim was selected by the Dallas Cowboys in the seventh round (246th overall) in the 2015 NFL draft.
 The Cowboys traded their sixth-round pick (178th overall) in the 2016 NFL draft to the San Francisco 49ers in exchange for a seventh-round pick after it became apparent Swaim was considering signing with the San Diego Chargers if he had become an undrafted free agent.
 Swaim was the 17th tight end drafted in 2015.

 Swaim played well enough in the preseason to force the team to make the unusual of move of keeping four tight ends.
 As a rookie, he was declared inactive for 12 games, while playing in four games.
 Swaim had one start against the New England Patriots, when he replaced an injured James Hanna and the Cowboys opened in a three-tight end set.
 The season-ending injury to Gavin Escobar gave Swaim a chance to play in the last two games and record one reception for no yards.